 Responsibilities: Ability to present instructional sessions, Catechist training provided.

-- Register in the Parish.
+1. Register in the Parish.
 Parents of the child to be baptized at St. Helen Church must be registered at the Parish.
 If you are not already registered, please do so as soon as possible.
-If you are registered at another Catholic Church, we need a “letter of permission” to baptize from your Pastor.
+There is a 12 week waiting period if you are newly registered, during that time you will be attending weekend Mass and completing your forms, and attending baptism preparation class.
+If you are registered at another Catholic Church, we will need a “letter of permission” to baptize from your Pastor.

 - A Godfather and Godmother must be one male and one female.
 We encourage you to select two Catholic Godparents, but only one is required.

-- This Godparent MUST be Catholic, registered at a church and practicing their faith, and have received all their Sacraments to include Confirmation.
+- This Godparent MUST be Catholic, registered at a Church and practicing their faith, and have received all their Sacraments to include Confirmation, and, if married, married in the Catholic Church.

 - Godparent must be at least 16 yrs. old.

-5. A certificate will be mailed to you in a few weeks.
-Please call 722-562-5954 for more information or assistance.
-God Bless You!
+A certificate will be mailed to you a few weeks after the baptism.

 St. Helen Parish Faith Formation